powersync-ja/self-host-demo/README.md

 This example uses Docker Compose to define and run the containers.

-Learn more about the self-hosting PowerSync [here](https://docs.powersync.com/self-hosting/getting-started).
+Learn more about self-hosting PowerSync [here](https://docs.powersync.com/self-hosting/getting-started).

 # Run